PeterConstable/PythonTutorial/13_Unpacking_Zipping.md

 range(0, 3)
 ```

 > Note: `*` is also used as an arithmetic operator.
 The arithmetic operators works only with two numeric operands.
-The unpacking operator works only on a single, iterable operable, and numbers are not iterable.
+The unpacking operator works only on a single, iterable operand, and numbers are not iterable.
 Thus, the two usage contexts for the `*` symbol are distinct.

 The effect of unpacking can be clearly illustrated using the `print()` function.
 We've seen that the `print()` function can take multiple arguments, in which case it prints them in order with a space in between.